oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 If any operand is `null`, the operator returns false.

+If at least one operand is non-numeric and the operands have different types, the expression involving the `lt` operator is invalid.

 ##### ##subsubsubsubsec Less Than or Equal

 The `le` operator returns true if the left operand is less than or equal